mfenerich/meteoanalytics/README.md

 Meteo API is a FastAPI-based application designed to provide meteorological data for Antarctica.
 This project enables retrieval and processing of temperature, pressure, and wind speed data, offering features like time-based aggregation and timezone adjustments.

-## **Important Disclaimer**
+## **Important Disclaimers**

 🚨 **This project is specifically designed to be deployed on macOS systems with an ARM64 architecture.**

 While the code and configuration may work on other platforms, the setup, tooling, and dependencies (such as Docker images and Kubernetes configurations) have been optimized and tested exclusively on **macOS ARM64**.
 If you are using a different operating system or architecture, additional modifications may be required to ensure compatibility.

+### Code Organization

+The project is structured into four branches: `main`, `part_1`, `part_2`, and `part_3`.
+Each branch corresponds to a specific part of the challenge, with `main` being equivalent to `part_3`.
+This organization allows for easy navigation and clear progression through the challenge phases.

 ---